LSU-UE4/UE5-Level-Design/long-jump/README.md

 ##### `Step 13.`\|`UE5LD`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now on your own calculate a running single jump and running double jump.
 I ran up the stairs and jumped as late as possible.
+In my version I get 11.5 for the single jump and 15.5 in the double jump.

 Update the gameplay register.